📚 GPU Acceleration

 IV.
 Optimization: Shared Memory & Window Sum

 The window sum example demonstrates how shared memory can be used to optimize memory access and improve the performance of GPU computations.
-The goal is to compute the sum of elements within a sliding window of a given radius. 🌐
+The goal is to compute the sum of elements within a sliding window. 🌐

 For simplicity, assume: